-Current day environmental issues influence the work I make.
-I grew up on a 14-mile stretch of the Androscoggin River in Maine that requires an oxygen bubbler to prevent the fish from suffocating.
-Because if this, I foster environmental awareness.
+Current day and historical environmental issues influence the work I make.
+I grew up on a 14-mile stretch of the Androscoggin River in Maine that currently requires an oxygen bubbler to prevent the fish from suffocating.
+Because of this, I foster environmental awareness.
 Having lived in proximity to a river that has been partially revitalized, but is still on life support, inspires me to research global environmental problems and models for solutions.
-This research informs the iconography and characters that inhabit my work.
+This research guides me to the people involved in environmental conflicts, and ultimately informs the imagery and characters that inhabit my work.